influential-warriors-and-leaders

 Safe Deposits and Vaults

 The Templars offered safe custody for valuable items such as jewelry, charters, relics, and official documents.
 They stored these in heavily guarded vaults within their commanderies.
-Clients paid a fee for this service.
+Clients paid a fee for this service, which covered the cost of guards and maintenance.
 The Templar vault in London, located at the New Temple, was so trusted that the English Crown used it to store the royal treasure during the Barons’ War.
 The concept of a safe deposit box that we still use today has its roots in these medieval Templar vaults.
+Archaeological evidence from the Paris Temple shows vault doors reinforced with iron bands and multiple locks, with keys held by different officers to prevent any single person from accessing the contents alone.

 Loans to Crowns and Nobles